 Our modulators are suitable for single-mode fiber optic links.
-We believe that our single mode modulator solutions will be competitive at 500m to 10km link distances, but it will be ideally suited at greater than 10km link distances.
+We believe that our single mode modulator solutions will be competitive at 500m to 10km link distance lengths, with inherent advantages for 800Gbps applications.

 Telecommunications/Data Communications

 The telecommunications industry has evolved from transporting traditional analogue voice data over copper wire into the movement of digital voice and data.
 Telecommunication companies are faced with the enormous increasing challenges to keep up with the resulting tremendous explosion in demand for bandwidth.
 The metropolitan network is especially under stress now and into the near future.
 Telecommunications companies provide services to some data center customers for the inter-data center connections discussed above.
 5G mobile upgrade, autonomous driving and IoT are expected to increase the need for data stored and processed close to the end user in edge data centers.
 This application similarly requires optics capable of very high speeds and greater than 10 km reach.